jlevy/og-equity-compensation/README.md

 The value of your equity you cannot yet sell is a reflection of three major concerns:

-1. How well the company is doing now—that is, how profitable it is.
+1. How well the company is doing now—that is, how profitable it is, or how many customers it is bringing on.
 2. How well the company will perform in the future.
 3. How likely it is the company will be valuable as part of another company—that is, whether it may be [acquired](#sales-and-liquidity).